Nothing is as it seems

 However, the existence of prisoners (especially, political prisoners) has been seen from apparently committed positions, as demonstrated by Camil Fàbregas’s homage to an unknown political prisoner, most likely crafted to take part in the international Unknown Political Prisoner contest held by the Tate in London, or the triptych The Hope of a Condemned Man by Joan Miró, which pays homage to the anarchist Salvador Puig Antich.

 Josep Sancho Piqué.
-Looking at the executed Museu d’Art Modern de Tarragona
+Mirando a los ajusticiados (Looking at the Executed), 1897, charcoal on paper.
+MAMT NIG 239, Museu d’Art Modern de Tarragona

 Claude Arvaud Moisson, Retrat del filósof francès R. Brasillach, (c.
 1944), Museu de Valls.